oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

 issued credential is directly forwarded to the Verifier, who can forward it to the malicious Issuer.

-Issuer/Verifier unlinkability with an honest Verifier can be achieved.
-A 'phone-home' from the Verifier to the Issuer, for example, for a revocation check, SHOULD be avoided, or, if that is not possible, MUST be done in a privacy-preserving way where details about the credential are not revealed to the Issuer.
-(Even then, timing of such requests might remain as a side-channel.)
+Contrary to that, Issuer/Verifier unlinkability with an honest Verifier can generally be achieved.
+However, a callback from the Verifier to the Issuer, such as a revocation check, could potentially disclose information about the credential's usage to the Verifier.
+Therefore, such callbacks SHOULD be avoided.
+Where they are unavoidable, they MUST be executed in a manner that preserves privacy and does not disclose details about the credential to the Issuer.
+It is important to note that the timing of such requests could potentially serve as a side-channel.

 Verifier/Verifier unlinkablility can be achieved using batch issuance: A batch of credentials based on the same claims is issued to the Holder instead of just